tessel/t2-start/install.md

 <div id="tab-windows" class="content">

-On Windows, Tessel drivers will install automatically when you plug in.
+On Windows, Tessel drivers should install automatically when you plug this device into your computer..

 On Windows 7, you may receive the notification "Device driver software was not successfully installed".
 If you do, click on the notification, click the "Change settings..." button, and then select "Install driver software from Windows Update if it is not found on my computer."
-Save changes and re-try.
+Save changes and retry.

-Next, install [Node.JS](http://nodejs.org).
-You need this to interact with Tessel from the command line.
+[Node.js](http://nodejs.org/) is a prerequisite for installing the Tessel command line.
+Tessel currently supports the Long Term Support (LTS) version of Node.js.
+You can install it from the [official website](http://nodejs.org/) (select the LTS option).

 After installing the Tessel drivers and Node.js, run this in cmd.exe:

 <big>`npm install -g t2-cli`</big>

+*Note: If you get the common npm EACCES error, correct it by [fixing npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) and then running `npm install -g t2-cli` again.*

 </div>
 </div>